How to Respond to a Recruiter Inquiry (Updated, 2019)

 So a potential new employer has contacted you about a potential career opportunity.
 Congratulations - most of the time that tends to be a great feeling!
 But remember that there is still some distance to go and it is imperative to respond appropriately and professionally to unsolicited approaches.
 Learn how you can respond to a recruiter inquiry with confidence and professionalism.

 If you are interested in the job then, of course, you don't want to appear desperate as chances are this will negatively affect the remuneration package on offer.
 On the other hand, if you are not interested there's also no sense in burning your bridges as who knows what may occur in the future?
 Whatever the situation, knowing how to respond to a recruiter inquiry is an essential career skill.
-Here are five examples to help point you in the right direction.
+Here are five examples to help point you in the right direction on how to respond to a recruiter.

 1. You Are Simply Happy Where You Are